WakiMak/trentent.github.io-forked/_posts/2015-09-01-citrix-xenapp-opengl-pass-through-and-nvidia-grid-cards-on-amazon-ec2-g2-instances.md

 OpenGL is now working!!

-Ok, so, at this point I know how to enable GPU sharing for Citrix XenApp, I know how to check and verify it&#8217;s functionality, and I know that different Nvidia cards can have OpenGL enabled or disabled but am not sure if it&#8217;s the driver that matters or the hardware. Â If it&#8217;s the hardware I&#8217;m a bit surprised Intel would incorporate hardware accelerated OpenGL into ICA sessions for their consumer pieces but Nvidia would not for their discrete cards. Â To \*attempt\* to test this I went and got the oldest driver I could find that would support a FX5800:
+Ok, so, at this point I know how to enable GPU sharing for Citrix &, I know how to check and verify it's functionality, and I know that different Nvidia cards can have OpenGL enabled or disabled but am not sure if it's the driver that matters or the hardware. Â If it's the hardware I'm a bit surprised Intel would incorporate hardware accelerated OpenGL into ICA sessions for their consumer pieces but Nvidia would not for their discrete cards. Â To \*attempt\* to test this I went and got the oldest driver I could find that would support a FX5800:

 <div style="clear: both; text-align: center;">
   <a style="margin-left: 1em; margin-right: 1em;" href="http://1.bp.blogspot.com/-Sd7BNnSId7M/VeTNci95HlI/AAAAAAAABDg/MruHqOpoCQU/s1600/working_old_fx5800.PNG"><img src="http://1.bp.blogspot.com/-Sd7BNnSId7M/VeTNci95HlI/AAAAAAAABDg/MruHqOpoCQU/s640/working_old_fx5800.PNG" width="640" height="238" border="0" /></a>